 This would change the characteristics of the ink, and it may not work in your fountain pen and clog it up more easily.
 You can add water up to the level of the stain marks inside the ink bottle.

-After ink has remained unmoved for several years, you may find mould floating on top or the lid.
+After ink has remained unmoved for several years, you may find mould floating on top or stuck to the lid.
 This is very uncommon for inks.
 Even if the ink would be contaminated with some organic matter, the anti-fungal component should prevent mould from occurring.
 Even though, if it does, I would not use it.

 If ink has been sitting in the bottle for some time, you may notice grease puddles on the ink surface.
 They are caused by the large molecule components having separated out of the mixture.
 Just shake the bottle, and they will disappear, no reason to discard the ink.